Simple wedding packages that include romantic ceremony locations, beautiful professional photography and local officiant.

-Plan Early – There are pre-approved locations in the National Park where you can hold your wedding ceremony.
-The most popular locations include mountain rivers and streams, mountain views, historic churches in Cades Cove and waterfalls.
+There are pre-approved locations in the National Park where you can hold your wedding ceremony.
+The most popular locations include rivers and streams, mountain views, historic churches in Cades Cove and waterfalls.
 National Park rules only allow two weddings per day at each of these locations.
 You should make your plans as early as possible in order to have the most options.

-GPS – Although GPS is getting better all the time, it’s best to get directions or at least confirm directions to your lodging, wedding services and wedding ceremony with the companies you are working with.
-The rough terrain and winding rivers make GPS problematic in the Smoky mountains and surrounding areas including Gatlinburg and Pigeon Forge.
-There are old road that are no longer passable, one way roads and lots of traffic considerations that GPS doesn’t always take into account.
+Although GPS is getting better all the time, it’s best to get directions or at least confirm directions to your lodging, wedding services and wedding ceremony with the companies you are working with.
+The rough terrain and winding rivers make GPS problematic in the Smoky Mountains and surrounding areas including Gatlinburg and Pigeon Forge.
+There are old roads that are no longer passable, one way roads and lots of traffic considerations that GPS doesn’t always take into account.

 The National Park consists of rocky terrain.
 It is best to wear flat shoes, not just for the bride but also her guests.
 If your dress has already been fitted for you in heels, it would be best to change into them just before the ceremony.
 The terrain can also be challenging for elderly people who have a hard time getting around.
 If you have guests who are handicap or may have difficulty walking on uneven surfaces I would suggest an alternate location in Pigeon Forge or Gatlinburg for your wedding ceremony.
 Then have wedding pictures made in the beautiful settings that the Great Smoky Mountains National Park has to offer.